MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-cdromburnstatechange.md

 ---
 title: CdromBurnStateChange Event of the AxWindowsMediaPlayer Object
-description: The CdromBurnStateChange event occurs when a CD burning operation changes state. ms.assetid: 'fec8a8e5-e282-454e-9713-fd9bb131df6a'
+description: The CdromBurnStateChange event occurs when a CD burning operation changes state. ms.assetid: fec8a8e5-e282-454e-9713-fd9bb131df6a
+keywords:
-keywords: ["CdromBurnStateChange Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- CdromBurnStateChange Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: